 AMERICA'S SAFEST COMPANY AWARD

-Recognized as one of America’s Safest Companies, Egan demands safety at every turn.
+Recognized as one of America’s Safest Companies, Egan demands safety every day.
 We invest significant resources into employee training and jobsite safety.SAFETY FIRST